felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/small-current-space.JPG" position="center" caption="My space as it was when we moved in.
 A drastic change!
 Cool keyboard, though." >}}

+Meanwhile, here's what part of my collection looked like when I moved in the apartment:

+{{< figure src="/img/hoarding-project/collection-in-bags.jpg" position="center" caption="Not so glamorous, is it?" >}}

 True story, for some months, I stored my entire collection next to my washing machine.
 Admittedly, not the sexiest storage strategy, but I needed to fit it somewhere...

 {{< figure src="/img/hoarding-project/games-next-to-washing-machine.jpg" position="center" >}}

 Eventually, I decided to buy a Billy bookcase to display my favorite items, but that also had its limits.
 It was double stacked all the time.
-Overall, the magic seemed lost.
+Overall, the magic seemed lost, despite my best efforts to rekindle it.

 {{< figure src="/img/hoarding-project/billy-shelf.png" position="center" >}}